The Masked Singer next episode and how to watch online

 The Masked Singer UK next episode

-The 90 minute episode will see all seven remaining celebrities compete together for the first time: They are Duck, Octopus, Hedgehog, Monster, Fox, Unicorn and Queen Bee.
+The 90 minute episode will see all five remaining celebrities compete together for the latest time: They are Octopus, Hedgehog, Monster, Fox, and Queen Bee.

-At the end of the show, it'll be a DOUBLE elimination with the sixth and seventh Masked Singers eliminated, and their true identities revealed.
+At the end of the show, it'll be another DOUBLE elimination with the eighth and ninth Masked Singers eliminated, and their true identities revealed.

 How to watch The Masked Singer online